Cattle, banteng, and yak

 Wall painting from the 15th Century B.C. in Djeser-Djeseru, or the Mortuary Temple of Queen Hatshepsut, Luxor, Egypt, depicting gifts for the Egyptian Pharaoh: A cow and various birds.
 (Photo copyright © by Kaj Halberg)

-Traditionally, cattle were classified as belonging to three separate species: the aurochs (Bos primigenius), the European taurine cattle (Bos taurus), and the Asian zebu (Bos indicus).
-However, recent DNA research has revealed that the aurochs is ancestral to the zebu as well as the taurine cattle, and they have been re-classified as a single species, Bos taurus, with three subspecies: taurine cattle, ssp. taurus, aurochs, ssp. primigenius, and zebu, ssp. indicus.
+Traditionally, cattle were classified as belonging to three separate species: the aurochs (Bos primigenius), the European taurine cattle (B. taurus), and the Asian zebu (B. indicus).
+However, recent DNA research has revealed that the aurochs is ancestral to the zebu as well as the taurine cattle, and they have been re-classified as a single species, Bos taurus, with three subspecies: taurus (taurine cattle), primigenius (aurochs), and indicus (zebu).

-Further complicating the matter is the ability of taurine cattle and zebu to interbreed, and sometimes have fertile offspring, with other, closely related species of oxen, including yak (Bos grunniens), gaur (Bos gaurus), banteng (Bos javanicus), American bison (Bos bison), and Eurasian bison, or vicent (Bos bonasus).
+Further complicating the matter is the ability of taurine cattle and zebu to interbreed, and sometimes have fertile offspring, with closely related species of oxen, including yak (Bos grunniens), gaur (B. gaurus), banteng (B. javanicus), American bison (B. bison), and Eurasian bison, or vicent (B. bonasus).

 Zebu, Pushkar, Rajasthan, India.
 Note the northern plains langur (Semnopithecus entellus) in the background.
 This monkey is presented on the page Animals: Monkeys and apes.
 (Photo copyright © by Kaj Halberg)

 The generic name Bos is from the Greek boûs (‘ox’), derived from Sanskrit gaús, plural go.
 The specific name taurus is Latin for ‘bull’, derived from Proto-Indo-European tawros.